dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 ![](./dnscmd-output-azuredcs.png)

 At this point configured DNS Zone integrated with Active Directory show in both enlisted Azure DCs with exact same configuration.
 That will not be replicated down to On-Premises DCs because they will use same zone blob.core.windows.net but pointing to different IPs (Azure HUBWDC1 and HUBWDC2).
-On Azure DCs DNS Management console you will see conditional forwarder blob.core.windows.net using 168.63.129.16.
+On Azure DCs DNS Management console you will see conditional forwarder blob.core.windows.net using 168.63.129.16 (Azure Provided DNS).

 ![](./azure-dns-console.png)